Rules, Tips, and Strategies for Spanish 21

 An elegantly dressed person holds an ace-pair while standing next to a casino game table.

-Read on to discover all you need to know about Spanish 21, including its rules, bonus payouts, and side bets,as well as tips and strategies to help you win.
+Read on to discover all you need to know about Spanish 21, including its rules, bonus payouts, and side bets, as well as tips and strategies to help you win.

 What Is Spanish 21?

-Spanish 21 is a blackjack variant owned by game publisher Masque Publishing Inc. At a glance, Spanish 21 may look similar to blackjack, but once you dive deeper into the Spanish 21 rules, you’ll discover that there are quite a few differences that make this variant of the much-loved game stand out.
-In some sense, Spanish 21 is simply a variant of blackjack, much like Omaha, Seven Card Stud and Texas Hold’em are all variants of poker.
+At a glance, Spanish 21 may look similar to blackjack, but once you dive deeper into the Spanish 21 rules, you’ll discover that this underappreciated casino card game has a number of rules that make it stand out from blackjack.
+In some sense, Spanish 21 is simply a variant of blackjack, much like Omaha, Seven Card Stud, and Texas Hold’em are all variants of poker.

 The Rules of Spanish 21

-Here’s how to play Spanish 21.
-The goal is the same as in classic blackjack.
-The player must try to get a hand worth more than the dealer’s but without going over 21.
-The player can choose to hit (receive another card) or stand (declare that you don’t want any more cards).
-You win when you get a hand that’s equal to 21, if the dealer busts (goes over 21) or if the final value of your hand is greater than the value of the dealer’s hand.
+You win if the card values in your hand equal 21, if the dealer busts (goes over 21), or if the final value of your hand is greater than the value of the dealer’s hand.
 You lose if the dealer’s hand is worth more than yours, if the dealer has a natural 21 (an ace and a face card) and you don’t, or if the total value of your hand exceeds 21.

-Up until this point, you may think you’re just playing regular blackjack, but there are differences between Spanish 21 and blackjack.
-To start, in Spanish 21 the 10s are removed from the deck.
-This leaves players with pip cards 2–9 (valued at their respective pips,) the jack, queen, and king (all valued at 10,) and the ace (valued at 1 or 11.)
+So, how is blackjack different from Spanish 21?
+To start, in Spanish 21, the 10s are removed from the card deck.
+This leaves players with pip cards 2–9 (valued at their respective pips), the jack, queen, and king (all valued at 10), and the ace (valued at 1 or 11).

 Another rule that is similar to blackjack is splitting.
 In Spanish 21, however, players can split up to a maximum of four times, with the option to double after each split.